 I might add here a balancing comment about the Jewish race having benefited from living amongst more innocent, soulful, selfless 30-and-40-year-old equivalent races.
 In paragraphs 842-843 of FREEDOM I explain that the reason brain volume, and with it, in the case of humans, mental cleverness, plateaued towards the end of the last 2 million years of its growth is because a balance was struck between the need for cleverness and the need for soundness — between knowledge-finding yet corrupting mental cleverness and conscience-obedient yet non-knowledge-finding lack of mental cleverness, with the average IQ today representing that relatively safe conscience-subordinate compromise.
 It is true that the ability to find answers didn’t necessarily accompany increased intelligence because, as just described, increased intelligence tended to lead to an increase in upset and thus alienation, and alienation from our Integrative-Meaning-orientated, instinctive self or soul made thinking truthfully and thus effectively very difficult; however, a high degree of intelligence was still required to find knowledge, most especially in complex subject areas like higher mathematics and physics.
 Thus, if the human race couldn’t develop exceptionally high levels of intelligence then many crucial understandings about the nature and workings of our world would not have been able to be found.
 The Jews are renowned for being exceptionally intelligent, which is consistent with them being an exceptionally upset race, and it is from within their ranks that some of the greatest minds and insights have emerged: Albert Einstein, with his breakthrough insights into the physical nature of our universe, is the most obvious example.
 It is true that Einstein must have had an exceptional degree of soulful soundness to have been as an effective thinker as he was, but he also must have been exceptionally intelligent to so successfully grapple with the extremely complex subjects he was dealing with.
 I haven’t ever tried to collate all the intellectual contributions to the human journey that the Jews have made, but it would be very significant, as evidenced by this extraordinary statistic: ‘just 0.2 per cent of the world population, Jews accounted for 29 per cent of Nobel Prizes in the late 20th century, and 32 per cent so far in 21st century’ (The Spectator, 6 May 2014).
 By, in effect, allowing exceptional cleverness/intelligence to develop by countering its corrupting effects with the presence of people who were not so intellectually clever and thus not so upset and thus not so upset-adapted was, in the bigger picture, a fortuitous outcome for the human race.
 But again, talking about races having different levels of intelligence was very dangerous while we couldn’t explain the human condition, explain that all humans are equally good — which is why James Watson, one of the Nobel Prize-winning co-discovers of the DNA double helix, was condemned and ostracised for ‘daring to suggest that race and intelligence are linked’ (The Independent, 2 Jan.
 2015; see <www.wtmsources.com/149>).

 On the whole we can see that with understanding of the human condition it at last becomes possible to explain in psychological terms what was actually happening when history books spoke of civilisations having ‘peaked’ and become ‘decadent’.
 As with each individual during his or her life, under the duress of the human condition all races eventually became overly corrupted, corruption of our original instinctive self or soul being the price of humanity’s heroic search for knowledge.
 In this journey from innocence to exhaustion of soul the most creative period was the toughened and disciplined, but not yet overly corrupted, 30-year-old equivalent stage.
 As each race and its associated civilisation passed through this stage it made its particularly creative contribution to the human journey.
 This was when civilisations were at their ‘peak’; inevitably, however, they entered a more corrupted ‘decadent’ stage.
 To look at just the Mediterranean, Middle East, Indian and Eastern civilisations, they all made extensive contributions to the human journey during their energetic and creative 30-year-old equivalent stage.
 The Egyptians and peoples from the fertile crescent of the Tigris and Euphrates delta in the Middle East instigated the civilisation of the ‘known world’; for example, they invented the wheel, mathematics and writing, and divided time into minutes and seconds.
 In the case of the Greeks and Romans, they laid the foundations for ‘Western civilisation’ during this most creative stage of their journey through ever-increasing levels of upset.
 The great religions of the world, Hinduism, Buddhism, Judaism, Christianity and Islam, were developed in India and the Middle East when there was still enough alienation-free, soulful soundness left in their populations to produce some exceptionally sound, truthful, unresigned, denial-free thinkers or prophets.
+(The life of the prophet Christ is explained in WTM Email 45.)
 And during their most creative stage, the Chinese contributed to the human journey such influential inventions as paper, moveable type, the compass and gunpowder.
 The truth is ALL civilisations right back through history made important contributions to the advancement of knowledge — but just where the leading edge in the advancement of knowledge was occurring at any one time depended on what stage in the human journey from innocence to exhaustion and decadence those various civilisations were at.

 With regard to presenting a perfectly balanced account of all the different states of upset and their interactions and effects, such as that of the story of the Jewish race, it has to be recognised that the human journey has been such a complex story that a perfectly balanced view is beyond the powers of effective interpretation in this very early stage of viewing the history of the human race in a denial-free way.
-And such a detailed interpretation can actually wait because what is so important now — and this is all explained in the final chapter (9) of FREEDOM — is that the human race can leave behind its whole upset history as compassionately dealt with — our history is finally, as the saying goes, just that — it’s ‘all just history’ now.
-As is explained in chapter 9, what brings all the horror of life under the duress of the human condition to an end is the Transformed Way of Living.
+And such a detailed interpretation can actually wait because what is so important now — and this is all explained in WTM Email 17, and the final chapter (9) of FREEDOM — is that the human race can leave behind its whole upset history as compassionately dealt with — our history is finally, as the saying goes, just that — it’s ‘all just history’ now.
+As is explained, what brings all the horror of life under the duress of the human condition to an end is the Transformed Way of Living.

 It no longer matters who is more cynical, more human-condition-adapted, because the Transformed State leaves all that behind.
 The greater truth is we humans have all become well and truly corrupted/upset/messed-up/damaged/soul-devastated anyway, but none of that matters now because we are leaving that upset world, we are out of there; we have won the match and we can now all head for the showers and get ready for humanity’s great victory party — and soon even the different scars we all carry from the match will be healed and gone, soon the human race will be rehabilitated.
 Even the upset that is now instinctive, in our genes, will not be an issue because when our capacity to love is finally liberated, as it can now be, it will effectively make all our upset — both psychological and instinctive — disappear without a trace.
 It is all history now; ‘the ruins to the right of [us], will soon have lost sight of [us]’; ‘all good, all bad’, ‘this kiss [of understanding is] for the whole world!’